Successful real estate websites must meet consumers’ expectations and help drive your business.

 - 7 of the top 24 sites uses a soft registration prompt when a visitor has seen a certain number of listings, and we see success with the prompt displaying every 5 to 25 listings.
 For the 15 that use some form of registration lock, 7 out of those 15 sites use soft registration prompts.

 5 of the top 24 sites use a hard registration lock, and we see success with the prompt showing on the first property being displayed and up to after the 10th listing.

 Premium users have the added feature of being able to set the maximum number of search results a lead can see before they have to register.
 This allows the user to see multiple potential pages of search results before having to register on your site.

 - 6 of the top 24 sites use the Search Results Lock, with it triggering between 2 pages and 5 pages.
 For the 15 that use some form of registration lock, 6 out of 15 sites use this Search Results Lock.

-This may be one of the most important IDX and home search features if you’re goal is to generate leads.
+This may be one of the most important IDX and home search features if your goal is to generate leads.

 Premium listing data is additional, unique, and highly valuable data beyond what is provided from your MLS.
 It includes information such as: